lifemapper/lifemapper.github.io/_coll-lmclient/using.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-# Using Lifemapper APIs <!-- or Client Library
+# Lifemapper Data

-The Lifemapper Python Client Library simplifies queries to a Lifemapper installation by wrapping HTTP requests in the Python language.
-Code documentation is at http://lifemapper.github.io.-->

-The Lifemapper archive contains datasets represented by different data objects which contain data and metadata about that data.
+Lifemapper data consists of datasets represented by different data objects which contain data and metadata about that data.
 Analyses can be performed on individual species or taxa, or on large groups of taxa.

-The Lifemapper 'archive' contains SDM maps for species with over 30 data points from the Global Biodiversity Information Foundation (GBIF).
+The original Lifemapper 'archive' contains SDM maps for species with over 30 data points from the Global Biodiversity Information Foundation (GBIF) and is available at http://lifemapper.org.
 The SDM maps show areas with similar climatic conditions to areas in which the species has been found.

-The Lifemapper archive may be queried to find or summarize data, or to request computations on existing or user-submitted data.
+The original Lifemapper archive may be queried to find or summarize data, or to request computations on existing or user-submitted data.
 Users need not login to query for existing public data, but must register and login to request analyses.
+Additional installations of the Lifemapper archive focus on regions or species of interest, such as the installation at National Center for High-Performance Computing (NCHC, https://www.nchc.org.tw/en/) in Taiwan.

+# Lifemapper Data Terms

+Gridset
-All analysis requests are tied to a "gridset".
+: All analysis requests are tied to a "gridset".
 Gridsets contain one or more species, SDM parameters and scenarios.
 Optionally, data may be tied to the GBIF Backbone taxonomy, or tied to a provided taxonomy for included species, for subsetting by taxonomy.
 Other optional elements may be included for multi-species analyses.